Skip to content

 level_set_tools

 This module provides a set of classes and functions enabling multi-material capabilities.
 Users initialise level-set fields using the interface_thickness and assign_level_set_values functions.
-Given the level-set functions, users can define material-dependent physical properties via the material_field function.
+Given the level-set function(s), users can define material-dependent physical properties via the material_field function.
 To evolve level-set fields, users instantiate the LevelSetSolver class, choosing if they require advection, reinitialisation, or both, and then call the solve method to request a solver update.
 Finally, they may call the material_entrainment and min_max_height functions to calculate useful simulation diagnostics.

 LevelSetSolver(level_set, /, *, adv_kwargs=None, reini_kwargs=None)